By Gaurav JainPublished on

 Page last updated on

-How can governments, international organisations, private companies and civil society work together to close the digital divide?
 The Global Digital Compact (GDC) is an opportunity for civil society to contribute to establishing agreed principles for digital governance that support human rights, social justice and sustainable development and that can form the basis of a longer-term framework for accountable and inclusive internet governance – and broader digital governance.
 Part of the process of drafting the GDC is a series of thematic deep dive sessions held from March to June 2023.

 The APC network's interventions at this session included: